traefik/traefik-helm-chart/EXAMPLES.md

 Setup:

 - cert-manager installed in `cert-manager` namespace
-- A cloudflare account on a DNS Zone
+- A Cloudflare account on a DNS Zone

 **Step 1**: Create `Secret` and `Issuer` needed by `cert-manager` with your API Token.
 See [cert-manager documentation](https://cert-manager.io/docs/configuration/acme/dns01/cloudflare/)